yte9pc/Internet-Archive-PDF-Capstone/README.md

 - First run multiprocessingPDFtoImages.py
   - *python multiprocessingMetaText.py -d "path to input directory of pdfs" -o "path to output directory to store png" -p "# of processes (or let the script decide)"*
     - This script will call pdfToImage.py and create an image of the first page of each PDF
-- Second if a **VGG16_V4 model does not** exist create a training data set and run cnn.py
+- Second if a **VGG16_V4 model does not** exist create a training data set and run cnn.py else skip this step
   - Modify line 52 to point to training set
   - *python cnn.py*
     - This will train a VGG16 model and save the model
-- Third
+- Third run multiprocessingCNNPredict.py
+  - *python multiprocessingCNNPredict.py -d "path to png files" -o "path to save result" -f "resultName.csv" -p "# of processes (or let the script decide)"*
+    - This script will call cnnPredict.py and return a csv file with the prediction of each PDF